jessedearing/jesse.dev/content/post/20160916-Whos-running-that-on-my-system.md

 +++
 date = "2016-09-16T01:11:56-07:00"
 description = ""
-title = "Who's Running That on my System" tags = ["systems", "Golang", "Linux", "databases", "MySQL"] hidden = true
+title = "Who’s Running that on my System: Case of the stolen CPU" draft = false tags = ["systems", "Golang", "Linux", "databases", "MySQL"]
 +++

 Last week, I found myself needing to find what application a query was originating from.
-My typical method for doing this is searching through source code before I eventually get angry that I can't find the query originating from an ORM and start drafting an email decreeing that all applications get distinct logins to the database that I'll never send because who is going to listen anyway.
+My typical method for doing this is searching through source code before I eventually get angry that I can’t find the query originating from an ORM and start drafting an email decreeing that all applications get distinct logins to the database that I’ll never send because who is going to listen anyway.

 I had an idea for how I can track a query all the way back to the process that accessed it and I even scripted it.

-### Connections
+## Connections

 In MySQL every connection is mapped to a thread and each thread has an ID.
-When you run `SHOW PROCESSLIST` in MySQL you can see **all** the running processes.
-The information for this comes from the `processlist` table in the `information_schema` database.
-This table also lists the host and the _ephemeral_ port of the connection.
+When you run SHOW PROCESSLIST in MySQL you can see all the running processes.
+The information for this comes from the processlist table in the information_schema database.
+This table also lists the host and the ephemeral port of the connection.
 The ephemeral port exists on the client (initiating) side of a TCP connection.
-So if you see a query running by using a tool like `mytop` and you're able to capture the thread ID you can be pretty sure that the connection is still open because TCP connections are expensive and most libraries try to pool them and reuse them.
+So if you see a query running by using a tool like mytop and you’re able to capture the thread ID you can be pretty sure that the connection is still open because TCP connections are expensive and most libraries try to pool them and reuse them.

 Here is the section of the Go program I wrote to capture the host and the port.
 ```go